drili/PHP_OOP_PROJECT-PT/README.md

 - [x] Setup "Form" component
 - [x] Setup "SuccessStatus" (js component) component
 - [ ] Create a "Login" form and use PHP to login the user using "email" and "password" as parameters.
+    - Make sure the user gets redirected to the dashboard view.
+- [ ] Add authentication, if user is not logged in, they must be redirected back to the login page.
+    - Also check if the user is activated.
 - [ ] Start CSS styling (global- and component-based styling)